schemahero/schemahero-docs/learn/source/tutorial/install-schemahero.md

 ## Installing the `kubectl` plugin

-The SchemaHero client component is packaged as a `kubectl` plugin and distributed through the [krew](https://krew.dev) pacakge manager.
+The SchemaHero client component is packaged as a `kubectl` plugin and distributed through the [krew](https://krew.dev) package manager.
 If you don't already have krew installed, head over to the [krew installation guide](https://krew.sigs.k8s.io/docs/user-guide/setup/install/), follow the steps there and then come back here.

 Installing the SchemaHero client component using: